-Additionally, Planta de Concentración Solar de Potencia Copiapó Solar, currently being developed by the Solar Reserve company, is expected to begin operating by 2019.
-The system will be built in the north of Chile and has already obtained environmental authorisation.
-It involves the construction of two solar power units with a central tower using molten salt receiver technology, each with an installed capacity of 120MW.
+Additionally, the Planta de Concentración Solar de Potencia Copiapó Solar project, currently being developed by the Solar Reserve company, is expected to begin operating by 2019.
+The system will be built in the north of Chile and involves the construction of two solar power units with a central tower using molten salt receiver technology, each with an installed capacity of 120MW.

-In addition, the Espejo de Tarapacá project, mentioned in question 14, involves a storage system based on hydro pumped hydroelectricity.
+The Espejo de Tarapacá project is also currently being developed and involves a storage system based on hydro-pumped hydroelectricity.
 The project includes a high-pressure pipeline to transport water, which is connected to a water reserve and a group of pump turbines.